 Are pears good for dogs?

-Fruit and vegetables are packed with vitamins and nutrition that are essential to health and wellbeing – in people, especially.
+Fruit and vegetables are packed with vitamins and nutrients that are essential to health and wellbeing – in people, especially.

 So while dogs can eat pears, their digestive systems within are different enough that they handle, process and ultimately gain their energy and nutrition from food in a very different way to how humans do.

-So while the recommended daily intake of fruit and vegetables for people stands at five portions a day, that’s massively in excess of what your dog would need.
+So while the recommended daily intake of fruit and vegetables for people stands at five portions a day, that’s massively more than what your dog would need.

-Having said that, it’s remiss to suggest that dogs gain nothing from eating pears – in fact, pears offer lots of goodies to dogs if prepared and served up the right way.
+Having said that, it’s remiss to suggest that dogs gain nothing from eating pears.
+Pears offer lots of goodies to dogs if prepared and served up the right way.

 More than this, it’s important to remember not to give your dog the core of a pear, and especially not the stalk and seeds.